 Without the Proposed Action, it is likely further site preparation work would be conducted on the site since the WTC Site's current form is as a construction pit, in some cases as deep as 70 feet below street level on the western side.
 Though no significant threats are known to be present, any hazardous materials present at the WTC Site would be remediated or managed as necessary to protect public health and the environment and in accordance with the applicable requirements and policies of the EPA, NYSDEC, and NYCDEP.
-Development of the Southern Site would be performed independently and subject to EPA, NYSDEC, and NYCDEP requirements.
+Development of the Southern Site and Site 26 would be performed independently and subject to EPA, NYSDEC, and NYCDEP requirements.

 Under this alternative, development on the WTC Site would be limited to the permanent WTC PATH Terminal, which would require substantially less infrastructure than the Proposed Action.
-There would be no water supply or sewage generation introduced to the WTC Site, as the building lots would remain vacant and connections through the slurry wall to water mains would remain idle.
-Pumps currently in place on the WTC Site would continue to transfer the stormwater from the site to the city's sewer system, and any overflow would continue to spill into the Hudson River.
+There would be no water supply or sewage generation introduced to the WTC Site as the building lots would remain vacant and connections through the slurry wall to water mains would remain idle.
+Pumps currently in place on the WTC Site would continue to transfer the stormwater from the site to the city's sewer system and any overflow would continue to spill into the Hudson River.
 The monitoring system in place would continue to guard against flooding.
 Stormwater runoff and basin drainage needs would remain at a maximum since the entire site within the slurry wall bathtub is a paved surface.
-In this alternative, the WTC Site's energy and telecommunication needs would not change.
+The energy needs of the site would not change, nor would telecommunications needs.

-The Southern Site would be independently developed and would be expected to produce sewage and solid waste, and require water and energy supplies, and telecommunications services.
+The Adjacent Sites are expected to produce sewage and solid waste, require water and energy supplies and telecommunications.